Badrinath: Legend

 The Badrinath area is referred to as Badari or Badarikaashram (बदरिकाश्रम) in Hindu scriptures.
 It is a place sacred to Vishnu, particularly in Vishnu's dual form of Nara-Narayana.
 Thus, in the Mahabharata, Krishna, addressing Arjuna, says, "Thou wast Nara in a former body, and, with Narayana for thy companion, didst perform dreadful austerity at Badari for many myriads of years."

-As per one legend, when the goddess Ganga was requested to descend on earth to help the suffering humanity at the request of Suryavanshi king Bhagiratha, the earth was unable to withstand the force of her descent.
+As per one legend, when the goddess Ganga was requested to descend on earth to help the suffering humanity at the request of Bhagiratha, the earth was unable to withstand the force of her descent.
 Therefore, the mighty Ganga (Ganges) was split into two holy channels, with Alaknanda as one of them.

-Another lore states that the area was full of Badri bushes and Vishnu meditated here.
-His beloved Lakshmi stood next to him, sheltering him from scorching sunlight and thus turned into a Badri herself called 'BADRI VISHAL' and her lord (Nath) became the BadriNath.
+Another lore states that the area was full of Badari, a wild berry.
+Vishnu meditated here and Lakshmi took the form of the Badari tree to provide shade for him from scorching sun.

-The mountains around Badrinath are mentioned in the Mahabharata, when the Pandavas were said to have expired one by one, when ascending the slopes of a peak in western Garhwal called Swargarohini (literal meaning - the 'Ascent to Heaven').
+The mountains around Badrinath are mentioned in the Mahabharata, when the Pandavas were said to have died one by one, when ascending the slopes of a peak in western Garhwal called Swargarohini (literal meaning - the 'Ascent to Heaven').
 The Pandavas passed through Badrinath and the town of Mana, 4 km north of Badrinath, on their way to Svarga (heaven).
-There is also a cave in Mana where Vyasa, according to legend, wrote the Mahabharata.
+There is also a cave in Mana where Vyasa, according to the legend, wrote the Mahabharata.

 The area around Badrinath was celebrated in Padma Purana as abounding in spiritual treasures.

 This place is considered holy in Jainism as well.
 In Jainism, Himalaya is also called Ashtapad because of its eight different mountain range Gaurishankar, Kailash, Badrinath, Nanda, Drongiri, Nara-Narayana and Trishuli.
 Rishabhanatha attained Nirvana on Mount Kailash situated in the Himalayan range and according to Jain faith (Nirvankand), from Badrinath numerous Jain Muni got Moksha by doing Tapsya.
 According to Shrimadbhagwat, at this place Rishabhdev's father Nabhirai and mother Marudevi had done hard Tapa after Rishabhdev's Rajyabhishek and taken Samadhi.
 Even today footprint of Nabhirai at Neelkanth mountain attracts everybody towards him.

 Geography

 Badrinath has an average elevation of 3,100 metres (10,170 feet).
 It is in the Garhwal Himalayas, on the banks of the Alaknanda River.
 The town lies between the Nar and Narayana mountain ranges 9 km east of Nilkantha peak (6,596m).
 Badrinath is located 62 km northwest of Nanda Devi peak and 301 km north of Rishikesh.
 From Gaurikund (near Kedarnath) to Badrinath by road is 233 km.

-According to the Köppen climate system, Badrinath's climate is humid continental (Dwb) bordering a subtropical highland climate (Cwb).
+According to the Köppen climate system, Badrinath's climate is humid continental (Dfb) bordering a subtropical highland climate (Cfb).